5 Stans and Caucasus Tour

 Day 30: Tbilisi – Sadakhlo Border – Akhtala – Dilijan (Georgia/ Armenia) [B,L,D]

 After breakfast, we will transfer you to the border, change guide and vehicle.
-Meeting at Sadakhlo Armenian/Georgian border at about 10:00 am and continue to the town of Akhtala.
+Meeting at Sadakhlo in the Armenian/Georgian border at about 10:00 am and continue to the town of Akhtala.
 This area is famous for copper and silver mines, but your main point of attraction will be the half-ruined fortress of Akhtala which is more than 1,000 years old.
 Archaeological excavations have shown that the area has been occupied by human since the early Bronze Age.
 Lunch in a local restaurant tasting local Armenian Barbecue.
 Continue to Haghpat (976 A.D.)
 Monastic Complex, which is among the outstanding works of medieval Armenian architecture and are inscribed in the UNESCO World Heritage list.
 The complex used to be an educational center of the middle ages were most of Armenian scholars and scientists get their background education.
 Proceed to the resort town of Dilijan.
 The forested and reclusive city is home to numerous Armenian artists, composers, and filmmakers and features some traditional Armenian architecture.
 The Sharambeyan street in the center, has been preserved and maintained as an “old town,” complete with craftsman’s workshops, a gallery and a museum which might be interesting to explore while your leisure time in Dilijan.
 Overnight in Dilijan.

 Day 31: Dilijan – Lake Sevan – Garni – Geghard – Yerevan (Armenia) [B,L,D]